tanchunsiong/Zoom_MeetingSDK_Windows_RawDataDemos/GetAudioRawData/README.md

   - You need to be in-meeting.
 This is the status when you have fully joined a meeting.
 - Get the Meeting Recording Controller
   - Use the Meeting Recording Controller to call `StartRawRecording()`.
 Do note that you can only either run `StartRecording()` or `StartRawRecording()`.
 You cannot run them both at once.
-- Thereafter, you should be able to `GetAudioRawdataHelper()`, which is used to subscribe to your `AudioSource.cpp` (An implementation of `IZoomSDKAudioRawDataDelegate`).
+- Thereafter, you should be able to `GetAudioRawdataHelper()`, which is used to subscribe to your `ZoomSDKAudioRawDataDelegate.cpp` (An implementation of `IZoomSDKAudioRawDataDelegate`).
 If you encounter error calling `GetAudioRawdataHelper(), you might be calling it without the prequisites.
-  - In the implementation(`AudioSource.cpp`), `onMixedAudioRawDataReceived` and `onOneWayAudioRawDataReceived` will start to receive callbacks.
+  - In the implementation(`ZoomSDKAudioRawDataDelegate.cpp`), `onMixedAudioRawDataReceived` and `onOneWayAudioRawDataReceived` will start to receive callbacks.
   - I'm using `onMixedAudioRawDataReceived` to save the PCM buffer into a file.
 You will need to use a converter such as ffmpeg to convert this PCM file into a playable wav or mp3 file.

 # Upgrading Guide